DUI Reporting Requirements in California

 What Will Happen if My Car Insurance Policy is Cancelled Because of a DUI Violation?

 If your insurance policy is cancelled for any reason, you need to get new insurance right away, since it is illegal to own or operate a vehicle without liability insurance in California.
 You may want to check with your own insurance company before going to another company; they may offer you a policy without a good driver discount.

 Current law requires your insurance company to electronically report your insurance information to DMV.
 Once your insurance company notifies the department that your policy has been cancelled, you will receive a notice indicating that your vehicle registration will be suspended if new insurance information is not submitted within 45 days.

-In addition to proof of insurance for registration, if you are required to maintain a California Insurance Proof Certificate (SR-22) for your driver license, you will need to have your new insurance company file a new SR-22 with DMV immediately to avoid the suspension of your driver license based on the cancellation of your insurance proof certificate.
+In addition to proof of insurance for registration, if you are required to maintain a SR-22 for your driver license, you will need to have your new insurance company file a new SR-22 with DMV immediately to avoid the suspension of your driver license based on the cancellation of your insurance proof certificate.

-If necessary, individuals unable to obtain insurance through their regular insurance company may have any agent or broker make an application to the California Automobile Assigned Risk Plan (CAARP).
+If necessary, individuals unable to obtain insurance through regular channels may have any agent or broker make an application to the California Automobile Assigned Risk Plan (CAARP).
 You may contact CAARP directly by calling 800-622-0954.

 If you need to find an affordable auto insurance policy in California after a DUI, Cost-U-Less can help.
 We have a lot of experience finding insurance for drivers with less-than-perfect records.
 Reach out to us , give us a call at 800-390-4071 or stop by one of our locations.